3liz/lizmap-javascript-scripts/library/misc/external_links_from_map_click/README.md

 # External links

+## Requirements

+For Lizmap <= 3.7 : use externalLinksFromMapClick-lwc-37.js

+For Lizmap 3.8 : use externalLinksFromMapClick.js

 ## Presentation

 This script adds a new tool allowing to click on the map to get the **longitude** and **latitude** (degrees)